Top 5 NHL Goals

 A hat trick in hockey is when a single player scores three goals in a game.
 The term hat trick was popularized in the 1940s.
 When a player successfully pulls off a hat trick during a game, fans uphold a tradition where they will throw their hats onto the ice.
 This is especially true when a hat trick is completed at the home arena.
 A natural hat trick occurs when three goals are scored in a row by the same player.

 How do you score a goal in hockey?

 During an ice hockey game, a player can successfully make a goal when they maneuver the puck around the defenders and shoot it past the goaltender.
 The puck must pass the line in between the two goal posts and below the goal bar at the top of the goal.
-A player must use their stick to shoot the puck into the goal and the goaltender must try to stop it from going into the goal.
+A player must use their stick to shoot the puck into the goal, and the goaltender will try to stop it from going into the goal.